ryan-mcclue/musings/consumption.md

 Thermonuclear/hydrogen bomb first uses fission which triggers fusion Peace sign made by combining semaphores of N and D (nucler deterrant) Around 55 earthquakes a day
+So, FFT to have fast way determining underground nuclear tests

+## Sat 11 Nov 2023
+# Ground
+Voltage is difference between two points.
+Ground is reference voltage (as in say a CPU, there is no literal ground)

+x11 requires window manager (from desktop environment like xfce, gnome (gtk), kde (qt)); compositor all in one x11 siphoned input, graphics, fonts and indirect communication etc. wayland and mor are compositors